Nicefor Czernichowski

-Nicefor Chernichowski (also known as Jaxa-Czernichowski and Czernihowski; Никифор Романович Черниговский; died 1675) was a Polish noble who was exiled to Siberia over the course of the Smolensk War.
-In 1665, he murdered the voivode of Ilimsk for raping his daughter, and fled to the Amur where he reoccupied the ruins of Albazin and gathered a band of supporters, forming the state of Jaxa.
+Nicefor Chernichowski (also known as Jaxa-Czernichowski and Czernihowski; Никифор Романович Черниговский; died 1675) was a Polish noble of Ruthenian origin, who was exiled to Siberia over the course of the Smolensk War.
+In 1665, he murdered the voivode of Ilimsk for raping his daughter, and fled to the Amur where he reoccupied the ruins of Albazin and gathered a band of supporters, forming a settlement of fugitives called "Jaxa".

 Life

 Nicefor Czernichowski became a Russian prisoner in 1633 during the battle near Novhorod-Siverskyi (most likely together with his father, Roman); his name was mentioned in the Russian chronicle Razriad.
 In August 1633 he was exiled to Vologda.
 Due to a peace treaty ending the Polish-Russian war in 1634 he was entitled to be liberated.
 As he married a woman from Moscow, he initially intended to stay in Muscovy; he swore loyalty to the Tsar and in 1635 he converted to Orthodoxy.

 He later changed his mind and in the company of seven companions, he headed towards the Polish border.
 He may or may not been aware that he was no longer entitled to return to his homeland, at least in the eyes of the Tsar.
 On 3 July 1636, he was captured and exiled to Yeniseysk, arriving in 1637 and accompanied by his wife.
 In 1649, he was sent further east to Ilimsk, then to Ust-Kut and Kirensk.
 He went on to have three sons and two daughters during this time.
 In 1656 he became a Cossack leader.
 His address to Tsar to restore his noble status was left unanswered in 1657.

-In 1664, the voivode of Ilimsk, Lawrentij Obuhov, raped his daughter, Pelagia, who was the wife of Foma Kirylow.
-In an act of revenge, Nicefor murdered Obuhov in 1665.
-Nicefor subsequently was outlawed; he organized a group of 84 cossacks, including the Orthodox monk Hermogenes, and traveled towards the Amur river bordering China, where he settled at the ruins of Albazin.